Excellent 3D screen surface but limited options for transportable frames If you want permanent frame, they've got the Monarch.

-Da-Lite offers two silver screen surfaces: SILVER MATTE and VIRTUAL GRAY.
-The MATTE is a canvas base, for use in tripod frames, and is quite bright with good angles.
+Da-Lite offers two silver screen surfaces: SILVER LITE and VIRTUAL GRAY.
+Silver Lite is better, but only availble on tripod screens.
 Their "Virtual Grey" is not actually a silver screen, but it does preserve polarization... unfortunately our tests showed it to be quite dark, possibly 2 or more stops darker than most silver screens.
 I have a hard time believing their 1.85 gain claim!
 We also found it to be somewhat grainy.

 The STEWART SILVER 3D material is generally accepted as the Rolls Royce of 3D screens, with a price to match.
 Even if you were to fork over the huge money for the material, they will no longer sell material alone (to our knowledge).
 The frame they supply is their SNAPPER, which looks real nice, but does NOT FOLD or break down (four sides are solid).
 They also sell the Stewart 150 for rear projection.